jsenv/core/readme.md

 # Exploring

-Exploring can be described as: starting an environment helping to develop faster on 1 or many html files thanks to livereloading and jsenv toolbar.
-It can be used to work on test files or your website html file.
+Exploring feature can be described as: a developer friendly environment helpful to code faster thanks to livereloading and jsenv toolbar.
+It can be seen as a storybook of all your html files including tests.

 > In other words you have the same experience when you are coding for a test file or your application.
+No context switching, relax.

-You can start this environment by creating a script and executing it with node.
+You can start this environment by creating a script as the one below and executing it with node.

 <details>
   <summary>start-exploring.js</summary>